Protect your privacy, rights and freedoms

 Elias, 8 May 2023

-I also think that this obsession with place of birth data is excessive and suspicious.
+I think that this obsession with place of birth data is excessive and suspicious.

 I once enquired at Queensland Transport Department as to why their driver licence application form wants to know the town, state and country of birth.
 How could this data possibly be relevant to my ability to be a safe driver?
 I can only see it being used for racial discrimination and surveillance.
 Otherwise what are the chances that a person with identical full name, identical date of birth and identical photo appearance lives with me at the same address?